MarinaHuber/MarinaHuber/README.md

 [www](https://marinahuber.com)

 - 🔭 Working on ...
 SurfCurve, Fifth app
 - 🌱 Currently learning ...
-TDD & Documentation
+React
-- 👯 I’m looking to collaborate on ... new Mobile projects
+- 👯 I’m looking to collaborate on ... new projects
 - 🤔 I’m looking for help with ...
 App flipping
-- 💬 Ask me about ... iOS and beyond
+- 💬 Ask me about ... iOS and front end development